prettier-solidity/prettier-plugin-solidity/README.md

 ### VSCode

-VSCode is not familiar with the solidity language.
+VSCode is not familiar with the Solidity language.
 There are 2 extensions that you can install to provide support for solidity:

 - [`solidity`](https://marketplace.visualstudio.com/items?itemName=JuanBlanco.solidity)